 Color Pop Pinecone Wreath

-Give your wreath a retro vibe with a few brightly colored elements.
+Give your Christmas wreath a retro vibe with a few brightly colored elements.
 Purchase a fir wreath and spray-paint it lightly and evenly with white paint.
-Add bright colored accents -- a few pinecones spray-painted in a bright hues and miniature holiday ornaments -- and hang with a ribbon.
+Add bright colored accents—a few pinecones spray-painted in bright hues and miniature holiday ornaments—and hang with a ribbon.

 A classic wreath form, the laurel, gets a fragrant twist with fresh rosemary.
 Hot-glue the inner and outer rings of a 14-inch wooden quilting hoop together; let dry.
 Cut an 8-inch section from the top of the glued-together hoop.
 Use florists wire to attach rosemary bunches to the sides of the hoop and sprigs to the front.
 Glue a bow to the bottom center of the wreath; dust with faux snow if desired.